Letter: Possible mayoral candidate chimes in

 To the editor:

-Though municipal elections are non-partisan, I proudly identify as a Roosveltian, New Deal-type Democrat, who believes that municipal, state, and federal government must first and foremost serve the people.
+Though municipal elections are nonpartisan, I proudly identify as a Rooseveltian, New Deal-type Democrat who believes that municipal, state and federal government must first and foremost serve the people.
 We must reject the concept of “Reaganism” and arise from our knees from the worship of big business, whose only loyalty is to profit, not community.

 Education: A new look at the position of school superintendent.
 A budget manager could be hired for finances and collaborate with the school board and the principals.
 With a slight increase in salary to the principals, their expertise can be used on a rotating basis as “superintendents."

-Note: Editor's note: John Proctor has pulled nomination papers for mayor.